Are you dreaming of becoming the next bestselling author?

 Understanding how and why people buy books is your first step towards being a successful indie publisher.

-Yes, you need a great story, a brilliant book description and a killer cover design.
+Yes, you need a great story, a brilliant book description, and a fantastic cover design.

 Getting your book into the right place for readers of your genre to find is more powerful than any other form of book marketing.

-The expectation vs reality equation is now that you can only expect to gain regular book sales if you understand the reality of the necessity to use data.
+The expectation vs. reality equation is now that you can only expect to gain regular book sales if you understand the necessity to use data.

-Learning how to access and leverage Amazon book sales data especially is now key to succeeding in the online book market.
+Learning how to access and leverage Amazon book sales data is now crucial to succeeding in the online book market.

-To use the example I mention before of the difference in the market for contemporary romance and rose care, here is some hard data.
+To use the example I mentioned before of the difference in the market for contemporary romance and rose care, here is some hard data.

 Now let’s looks at contemporary romance.